Anti-Canadian sentiment: Saudi Arabia

-Amid a diplomatic row between Saudi Arabia and Canada, there has been an apparent smear campaign targeting Canada in Saudi media.
-An al-Arabiya segment accused Canada of human rights abuses.
+During the 2018 diplomatic dispute between Saudi Arabia and Canada, Saudi state-aligned media outlets responded to Canadian criticism of Saudi human-rights practices by drawing attention to Canada's own human-rights record, particularly regarding Indigenous peoples.
+An Al Arabiya segment accused Canada of human rights abuses.

-(Saudi-owned al Arabiya broadcasts from Dubai.)
+(Saudi-owned Al Arabiya broadcasts from Dubai.)

-On August 6, 2018, a pro-government youth group uploaded a controversial photo that depicted an Air Canada airliner heading towards the CN Tower with the words "sticking one's nose where it doesn't belong", which was a resemblance to 9/11.
+On August 6, 2018, a pro-government youth group uploaded a controversial photo that depicted an Air Canada airliner heading towards Toronto's CN Tower with the words "sticking one's nose where it doesn't belong", which was a resemblance to the 9/11 attacks.
 The account later deleted the Twitter post and apologized and the Ministry of Media of Saudi Arabia ordered the account @Infographic_KSA to shut down "until investigations are completed".

 Islamic State

 The Islamic State's former spokesman, Abu Mohammad al-Adnani, called in 2014 for loyalists to the organization worldwide to murder the "Disbelievers" from those countries that took part in the International Action against ISIL, including Canada (which he singled out three times), which was responsible for Operation Impact.

 If you kill a disbelieving American or European – especially the spiteful and filthy French – or an Australian, or a Canadian, or any other disbeliever from the disbelievers waging war, including the citizens of the countries that entered into a coalition against the Islamic State, then rely upon Allah, and kill him in any manner or way however it may be.